xlited/filament-impersonate/README.md

             ]);
     }
 ```

-### 3. Profit!

-That's it.
 You should now see an action icon next to each user in your Filament `UserResource` list:

 <img width="1164" alt="CleanShot 2022-01-03 at 14 10 36@2x" src="https://user-images.githubusercontent.com/203749/147969981-01d18612-bc71-4503-89f6-a8e625ba2a5d.png">